CLAS Unit Review Procedures

 The review committee submits its report to the Dean.
 The Dean then transmits the report to the DEO, who shares the report with faculty, staff, and students.
 Any evaluative comments about identified or identifiable persons (including the DEO) must be separately reported to the Dean, who will notify the persons commented on and provide them access to the comments.
 The Dean shall maintain the confidentiality of these comments as needed.

-The Dean, in transmitting the review committee report, will solicit a written response, including the correction of any factual errors, from the department.
+The Dean, in transmitting the review committee report, will solicit a written response, including the correction of any factual errors, from the unit.

 Collegiate Response to the Review Materials

-The Deans of the College of Liberal Arts and Sciences and the Graduate College discuss the self-study, the review report, and the response of the department with the CLAS Executive Committee and with the Provost and Associate Provost for Academic Review before transmitting a joint written response to the review.
-The DEO shares the Colleges’ response with the faculty, staff, and students.
-The review process officially concludes with the transmission to the department of the Deans' response.
+The Deans of the College of Liberal Arts and Sciences and the Graduate College discuss the self-study, the review report, and the response of the unit with the CLAS Executive Committee before transmitting a joint written response to the review.
+The DEO shares the Colleges’ response with the faculty and staff.
+The review process officially concludes with the transmission of the Deans’ response to the unit.

 Access to the Review Documents